 Emperor Maximilian I: Theuerdank

-One of the most important works of the German Renaissance was printed in the year 1517 in Nuremberg: an epic poem by Emperor Maximilian I himself!
-In Theuerdank, the Kaiser addresses his journey to meet his new bride, Mary of Burgundy, which is embedded in an environment which is typical for that time – full of adventure and chivalrous virtues.
-The most important artists of the time, including Hans Burgkmair, Hans Schäufelein, and Leonhard Beck, contributed to the magnificent illustrations in the form of 118 woodcuts.
-The Augsburg printer Hans Schönesperger, Maximilian’s imperial book printer, produced the work with a specially designed typeface.
-In light of this abundance of quality, the fact that the specimen housed in the Württembergischen Landesbibliothek in Stuttgart is Hans Burgkmair’s personal copy seems a mere side note.
+One of the most important works of the German Renaissance was printed in the year 1517 in Nuremberg: the Theuerdank by Emperor Maximilian I himself!
+In the famous epic poem, the emperor addresses his journey to meet his new bride, Mary of Burgundy, which is embedded in an environment which is typical for that time – full of adventure and chivalrous virtues.
+The most important artists of the time, including Hans Burgkmair, Hans Schäufelein, and Leonhard Beck, contributed to the magnificent illustrations in the form of 118 masterful woodcuts that set the poetic events in highly detailed Renaissance landscapes.
+Hans Schönsperger, Maximilian's imperial book printer from Augsburg, also created a specially designed typeface for the work, which appears particularly calligraphic and exquisite.
+In light of this abundance of quality, the fact that the specimen housed in the Württembergischen Landesbibliothek in Stuttgart is Hans Burgkmair’s personal copy seems a mere side note, but it makes the history of this specific copy particularly interesting.

 Emperor Maximilian I: Theuerdank